Computations by fly-automata beyond monadic second-order logic

 \begin{quote} $\alpha(G)=\{(|X|,\kappa(G[X^{c}]))\mid X\subseteq V_{G}\},$

-$\beta(G)=\{(|X|,MaxCardCC(G[X^{c}]))\mid X\subseteq V_{G}\},$ \end{quote}
+$\beta(G)=\{(|X|,MaxCardCC(G[X^{c}]))\mid X\subseteq V_{G}\}.$ \end{quote}

-where $MaxCardCC(G[X^{c}])$\ is the maximal cardinality of a connected component of $G[X^{c}].$ From $\alpha(G),$ one can determine, for given integers $p$ and $q,$ if there exists a set $X$ of cardinality at most $p$ whose deletion splits the graph in at least $q$ connected components.
+From $\alpha(G),$ one can determine, for given integers $p$ and $q,$ if there exists a set $X$ of cardinality at most $p$ whose deletion splits the graph in at least $q$ connected components.
 Similarly, from $\beta(G)$ one can determine if there is such a set $X$ whose deletion splits the graph in connected components of size at most $q$.